Verbena (band): Current projects

-In the fall of 2005 Bondy and Nuby each started respective solo projects.
+In the fall of 2005, Bondy and Nuby each started respective solo projects.
 Nuby had a brief stint in Amy Ray's backing band, The Volunteers, as second guitarist throughout her Prom tour, and is currently the guitarist for Vulture Whale.
 In September 2007, Bondy released his solo debut, American Hearts, under the name A.A.
-Bondy on Superphonic Records (later re-released by Fat Possum Records the following year).
+Bondy on Superphonic Records; it was re-released by Fat Possum Records the following year.
 Bondy released his second solo effort, When The Devil's Loose, in 2009.
 Duquette Johnson toured as Cutgrass for years and played bass on tour with a reunited Blake Babies.
 Duquette Johnson and the Rebel Kings released several albums on the Superphonic Label, including Etowah.
 Les Nuby is currently Producer/Engineer/Musician at Ol Elegante Studio in Birmingham, Alabama.
 Bondy returned in 2011 with Believers via Fat Possum Records.
 He did not release another record for nearly a decade until 2019 when Fat Possum Records put out his latest entitled, Enderness.